31 Newton’s method

 Question

 Let \(f(x) = \sin(x) - x/4\).
 Starting at \(x_0 = 2\pi\) Newton’s method will converge to a value, but it will take many steps.
-Using the argument verbose=true for find_zero, how many steps does it take:
+Using a tracks argument to find how many steps it takes.

 What is the zero that is found?